flytelyte/Quantum-Key-Distribution-BB84-E91/README.md

   2. Privacy amplification in E91 should be implemented
   3. Noise Model and its implementation for both protocols

-  While the project is licensed under MIT and open to use, I am **not currently accepting external contribution**.
+  While the project is licensed under MIT License and open to use, I am **not currently accepting external contribution**.
   You are welcome to fork and build upon it, but pull requests may not be reviewed or merged at this time.